 Facial Paralysis

 Facial paralysis involves either partial or complete weakness of the muscles of the face.
 This can affect all age groups for a large variety of reasons.
-At times the paralysis will only affect one portion of the face, while others have one entire half of the face affected, and rarely both sides can be paralyzed.
+At times, the paralysis will only affect one portion of the face, while others have one entire half of the face affected, and rarely both sides can be paralyzed.
 This can be a very challenging condition for many people because it impacts facial movement, appearance, emotional expression, social interactions, and critical functions like blinking, breathing through the nose, speaking, and eating.
 Whenever facial paralysis is present, a very careful search for the cause should be undertaken because the treatment recommendations may vary significantly based on the cause of the paralysis.
-Treatment of facial paralysis is complex and individualized requiring a thorough discussion between the individual and treating physician to compare the risks and benefits of each treatment option in light of the individual’s goals and quality of life.
+Treatment of facial paralysis is complex and individualized, requiring a thorough discussion between the individual and treating physician to compare the risks and benefits of each treatment option in light of the individual’s goals and quality of life.

 Facial Nerve